oscar-system/oscar-website/meetings/2021-09/exercises.md

 If you have any questions about or problems with anything related to the workshop, talk to us!
 Via gather.town, Slack, email, telephone, carrier pigeon, ...

+Do you need help with the Git/Github setup for your project?
+Would you like do discuss when to use another branch?
+When do you commit?
+After evey line you changed?

 For some problem areas, participants volunteered to help out, so you can also ask them.
 (Feel free to add your name here).